-Technology is changing the face of education, from lectures on YouTube to real-time feedback devices in classrooms, teachers on the cutting edge are making use of the latest innovations to improve course delivery and learning outcomes.
+Technology is changing the face of education, from lectures on YouTube to real-time feedback devices in classrooms, progressive teachers are making use of the latest innovations to improve course delivery and learning outcomes.
 Keeping up with this developing technology is in itself a full-time job, and many schools and universities employ educational technology directors or support personnel to help teachers integrate technology in the classroom.

 Online education degrees in educational technology are an ideal way for motivated students to gain familiarity with both the topic and the medium of study.
 As education makes increasing use of web-based technologies, individuals with first-hand experience in those technologies are ideal candidates to design and implement educational technology programs at other schools.

 In 2008, the federal government allocated $247.9 million to states to improve academic achievement through technology, assist students in crossing the digital divide, and integrate technology into teacher training and curriculum development.

 In November of 2010, Secretary of Education, Arne Duncan, released the final version of the National Education Technology Plan -- Transforming American Education: Learning Powered by Technology.
 "We must dramatically improve teaching and learning, personalize instruction, and ensure that the educational environments we offer to all students keep pace with the 21st century," Duncan said.
 Given this push for "learning powered by technology" from the federal government, individual states, business entities and educational institutions, degrees in educational technology can lead to exciting career prospects for students.